 If it was easy, everybody would be doing it; alas, taking a theoretical idea and persuading a total stranger to donate money to developing it requires more than your average sales spiel.
 Therefore, you need to step your game up a notch.

 Most experts would recommend you produce – or pay someone to produce – a professionally shot and edited video.
-While there is a time and a place for a written pitch (typically for charitable ventures), a well-crafted short film that explains your product or idea and can offer a visual representation of it is four times more likely to attract donations.
+While there is a time and a place for a written pitch (typically for charitable ventures), a well-crafted short film that explains your product or idea and can offer a visual representation of it is more likely to attract donations.

 Even if you’re struggling to show your product off, a short but engaging clip of you talking about the product can still offer value.
 The key is to emphasise the story behind what you are doing – you shouldn’t even mention money until the end (this applies to written pitches, too).
 A good tip is to look at the promotion content of campaigns that have been successful, and see what you can learn.